cwsmith/ATPESC2018HandsOnLessons/_lessons/pumi_evening_handson/lesson.md

 Using geometric classification of the mesh we can define the boundary conditions on the geometric model without having any knowledge/consideration of the mesh.
+Geometric classification defines the equal, or greater, order association of mesh entities to geometric model entities.
-A very simple text based interface was defined for this demonstration example to define the two boundary conditions.
+For example, a mesh face can only be classified on a geometric model face or geometric model region, a mesh edge on geometric edges, faces and regions, A very simple text based interface was defined for this demonstration example to define the two boundary conditions.
 To specify the geometric model faces with the load applied we add one line with `Load` followed by another line with the